 Meetings are an ever-present—and growing—part of the workday.
 They are an essential tool for management to disseminate information and their vision.
 They’re also useful tools for brainstorming ideas, collaboration, and generating employee involvement.
 But, as an MIT Sloan Management Review unearthed, the average person spends 23 hours a week in meetings.
-More than a 10 hour increase since the 1960s.
-With an average work week of 47 hours, that’s nearly half of each week spent in meetings.
+More than a 10-hour increase since the 1960s.
+With an average workweek of 47 hours, that’s nearly half of each week spent in meetings.
 As we watch the definition of “workplace” expand during and post-pandemic, we may even see that number rise as more work-from-homers jump on video calls to connect virtually with colleagues.

 With all that time spent in meetings, we have to ask: Is it all productive?
 The experts say it isn’t.
 Conservative estimates place about a third of meeting time spent on idle chit-chat, trying to figure out the technology, and irrelevant conversations.
 That’s about 7 hours a week of unproductive time.
-Following a few meeting etiquette guidelines create an atmosphere of mutual respect, improve communication, and increase productivity and efficiency.
+Following a few meetings, etiquette guidelines create an atmosphere of mutual respect, improves communication, and increase productivity and efficiency.
 Read on for seven tips for keeping meetings focused and relevant, whether in person or online.

 1. Have the right list of invitees.

 Companies are learning they don’t need to invite everyone to every meeting.
 Some companies abide by the rule of seven and never invite more than seven attendees.
 These companies believe that seven is an ideal number for everyone to stay engaged (and off their phones) and contribute to the conversation.
 While the precise number may vary, and be smaller than seven in many cases, everyone invited to and attending a meeting should have a stake in what’s being discussed there.
 They should also be action takers—in other words, they should be the people with the authority and ability to act upon what’s being discussed in the meeting.